Astroua/TurbuStat/docs/statistics.rst

 Statistics
 ==========

 Along with acting as the base classes for the distance metrics, the statistics can also return useful information about single datasets.
+See the :ref:`runmetrics` tutorial for more information on how to use Distance Metrics.

 Distance Metrics
 ================